 When is cloudberry season in Finland?

 Cloudberry harvesting season typically begins in July, in Northern Finland a bit later.
-On the first weekend of August Ranua municipality celebrates cloudberry festival.
-This year it is celebrated for the 45th time.
+On the first weekend of August Ranua municipality celebrates cloudberry festival, organized by Lions Club Ranua.
+In 2019 it was celebrated for the 45th time.
 Ranua is best known as the arctic cloudberry village and for their polar bears (fear not, both of them are in Ranua Zoo).
 In Ranua the cloudberry culture can be explored for example on Hillatori market square and in local cloudberry products.

 Cloudberries are used in a similar way as strawberries.
 They can be frozen with or without sugar and used in baking such as in cakes.
 Cloudberries can be preserved in their own juice without added sugar, if stored cool, but cloudberry jam with sugar is often made from fresh berries to make them last even longer in the fridge.
 One particularly popular desert is cloudberries with homemade cheese.
 Cloudberry jam also replaces strawberry jam for pancakes.
 Cloudberry soup is a desert dish, that is sometimes served in special occasions.
 Cloudberry yoghurt and cloudberry ice cream are found in Finnish supermarkets any time of the year.